 Call our office to speak with our team today in a free and confidential consultation regarding your unique needs, concerns, and situation when it comes to creating, updating, or becoming the executor of a will and last testament.

 What Things Should I Include in My Will and Last Testament?
-Chatham Wills and Estates Lawyers

-Wills are generally designed to allow for the creator to decide exactly how they wish to divide their estate and assets.
+Wills are generally designed to allow the creator to decide exactly how they wish to divide their estate and assets.
 However, any asset which is not specifically mentioned within the will will be distributed according to the state’s “intestacy” laws, and if there is no will in place, the entire estate will be divided according to intestacy.

 This means that it is important to not only thoroughly assess the entirety of your estate, but to also ensure that each part of it is specifically accounted for within your will.
 As long as you clearly define each of your assets, you can decide exactly what you would like to do them, for example:

 - Place certain assets in a trust to be distributed at a later date or to protect beneficiaries from losing government benefits and divorce agreements like alimony and marital asset division